LatinR/web-LatinR2021/_posts/2018-08-29-last-minute-preparations.md

 * Accreditation will start at 9 am on Monday September 3rd.
 Please **take care of your credential** since it is the only way to access the activities.

+* We recommend taking care of your personal belongings since we can't be held responsible for loss, damaged or stolen property.

 * The organising team will have a pin with the LatinR logo so you can identify us easily.